simonsso/stupid-file-serv/README.md

 This project contains a simple volatile storage file server, a web client and a commandline client.

-The microservice is built on python and flask framework.
+* The microservice is built on python and flask framework.
-The web client uses some small portion of react and, the command line is built in rust and based on several standard crates from crate.io, as a bonus the curl scripts used while developing is also included.
+* The web client uses some small portion of react and,
+* the command line is built in rust and based on `clap`,`reqwest`,`serde` and other standard crates from crate.io,
+* as a bonus the curl scripts used while developing is also included.

 The solution have been built and tested on Ubuntu, Windows 7 and Android, install varies from platform to platform